Covid 19 Delta outbreak: Two deaths, 95 new community cases one week in traffic light system - NZ Herald

 Two people have died in hospital with Covid.

-The second patient who died overnight had been admitted to Auckland City Hospital due to their Covid infection.
+The second patient who died overnight had been admitted to Auckland City Hospital because of their Covid infection.
 The case has been referred to the coroner.

 A person has also tested positive in Taranaki but will be added to tomorrow's case numbers.